About Institutional Repositories

 - Submission Process

-To submit materials please see the Submit Research link on the left menu of the repository.
+To submit materials please see the Submit Materials link on the left menu of the repository.

 Library staff can assist authors with all manner of submissions.
 Faculty can submit articles to firstname.lastname@example.org and library staff will perform copyright checks with publishers.
 When permissions are granted, librarians can store permissions documents with submissions materials and upload materials to the repository on behalf of authors.
 Library staff also perform regular metadata mediation, adding or editing any data on the repository for purposes of accuracy, consistency, and reporting.